guardianproject/cacheword/README.md

 **CacheWord is still under development.
 DO NOT USE**

-More specifically this library provides:
+Broadly speaking this library assists developers with two related problems:

+1. Secrets Management: how the secret key material for your app is generated, stored, and accessed
-1. Passphrase caching: store the passphrase in memory to avoid constantly prompting the user
+2. Passphrase caching: store the passphrase in memory to avoid constantly prompting the user
-2. Secrets Management: strong key derivation, passphrase verifying and resetting

 ## Passphrase Caching

-Securely cache your app's secrets in memory.

 Features:

-* Configurable timeout
+* Persistent notification: informs the user the app data is unlocked.
+* Configurable timeout: after a specified time of inactivity your app locks itself
-* Manual clearing
+* Manual clearing: the user can forcibly lock the application
 * Uses Android's Keystore on 4.x if available

+### Why?

+Once the user has input her password into your application, what does your app do with it?
+Do you just drop it in a static variable or in a singleton and let the various bits of your app access it willy nilly?

+TODO write more here

 ## Secrets Management

-CacheWord manages key derivation, key persistence, passphrase resetting.
+CacheWord manages key derivation, verification, persistence, and passphrase resetting.

+TODO: some links to primers on secure password management

 **Features:**